 - Accessing iTunes Season Passes

-Content without Digital Rights Management (DRM), such as iTunes music purchases, continue working normally while your account is deactivated.
+Content without Digital Rights Management (DRM), such as iTunes music purchases, continues working normally while your account is deactivated.
 However, any DRM-free content stored in iCloud Music Library isn't accessible or able to be played.

 What happens to my subscriptions?